thenumbernine/zeta-lua/zeta/README.txt

 	- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
 	- barriers only hit players if player is moving
-	- sawblades only hit geemers if geemers are moving collision v2:
+	- sawblades only hit geemers if geemers are moving
+	- geemers and doors don’t mix.  one pushes the other and the geemer teleports. collision v2:
 	- get slopes working
 	- player can still duck and jump on the top of a ladder with solid above and get halfway stuck in the ceiling
 	- duck then stand up with a monster on your head.  you get stuck in the monster.
 	- jump near a wall and shoot. your jump will stop midair.
-	- grenades still don't bounce on doors
 	- movement still needs pushing (making use of pushPriority) implementation
-	- jumping on stacks of items still make the player float in the air.  too many stuck collision tests?
+	- jumping on >100 solid_no objects and the player will float in the air...
 	- make sure there aren't any more physics slowdowns
 	- sometimes grenades will hit a turret and ... not explode

 monsters:
-	- geemers and doors don’t mix.  one pushes the other and the geemer teleports.
 	- add moar mining base monsters:
 		- flying drones ...
 		- other evil robots like you